 In the typical scenario, each spouse retains their own lawyer and divorce litigation ensues if the parties cannot resolve their differences.
 Depending upon the circumstances, a contested divorce may take several months or years to complete.

 Attorney Van A. Schwab has over three decades of experience handling contested divorces.
-His comprehensive knowledge of Illinois family law, extensive trial skills and dedication to providing personalized representation makes him an invaluable asset to clients going through a difficult divorce.
+His comprehensive knowledge of Illinois family law, extensive trial skills, and dedication to providing personalized representation make him an invaluable asset to clients going through a difficult divorce.
 He will guide you through the entire process, taking great care to address your legal concerns.

 Couples who disagree on certain divorce-related issues but who wish to avoid lengthy and costly court proceedings, including spousal support disputes or parental rights battles, may consider alternative dispute resolution.
 The Law Offices of Van A. Schwab assists clients with the following:

 Collaborative law — A team approach to getting a divorce done, often involving accountants, social workers, other experts, and two attorneys.
 The attorneys may agree not to file any papers in court during the process.
 These attorneys may not represent the parties if they decide to go to court.

 Arbitration — Offering couples the option of settling their divorce matters out of court by working with an arbitrator, who makes a binding judgment on the case.